seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Is still a dying horror!

 **Provost**
-’Tis pity of him.
+'Tis pity of him.

 *Exeunt*

 ### SCENE IV.
-A room in ANGELO’s house.
+A room in ANGELO's house.

 *Enter ANGELO*